-Expect to pay over $550, getting a lower price would be surprising.
-The price you get in online stores will depend on your country, shipping, and whether you want warranty included.
+Expect to pay around $550, getting a lower price would be surprising.
+The price you get in online stores will depend on your country, shipping, and whether you want a warranty included.

 Frequently asked questions and what to know

-Short answer, yes.
-M365 Pro is IP54 waterproof, which means it is protected from water splashing from any angle.
+The Xiaomi M365 Pro is water-resistant, but not completely waterproof.
+It has an ingress protection standard of IP54, which means it is protected from water splashing from any angle.

-Can you ride Xiaomi m365 in the rain?
+Can you ride the Xiaomi M365 Pro in the rain?

-Personally, I’ve driven it both through rain and snow, and went through somewhat deep puddles of water too, and haven’t noticed any issues.
+Personally, I’ve driven it both through rain and snow many times, and went through somewhat deep puddles of water too, and haven’t noticed any issues.